-Figure 6 (on page 15) provides guidelines about minimum spacing between multiple structures.
+Figure 12 (on page 18) provides guidelines about minimum spacing between multiple structures.
 Please refer to the contract drawings for the necessary width between the structural plate and trench wall to adequately place and compact typical backfill.
 Lesser spacing may be used with slurries and other backfill materials that do not require mechanical compaction.

-PREPARING SUBGRADES
+PREPARING FOUNDATIONS

-The subgrade requirements should be detailed on the plan sheets.
+The structure foundation requirements should be detailed on the plan sheets.
 However, field conditions may vary requiring special attention and alterations that are discovered only during excavation.
 Any alterations should first be approved by the project engineer.
-The strength of the subgrade must be capable of supporting the foundation, structure and the select backfill envelope.
 The critical factor is to achieve uniformity along the structure.
+The foundation has a tendency to yield under the structure in relation to the embankments alongside the structure.